zdavison/Cher/README.md

 )
 ```

+`Flow`s for Facebook and Twitter using `SLComposeViewController` are implemented for you.

 Cher also supports sharing via `Destination`, which will share without UI.
 This assumes you've prepared everything necessary.

 ```swift